 - Whip the heavy whipping cream to soft peaks.
 Fold the cream into the chocolate mixture.

 - Pour the mousse over the cake in the springform pan.
 Shimmy the pan to make sure the mousse settles flat in the pan.
 Allow to set for several hours or overnight.

-- For the ganache: Heat the cream and Kahlua in a pan, turn off the heat and add the dark chocolate.
+- Heat the cream and Kahlua in a pan, turn off the heat and add the dark chocolate.
 Swirl the pan so the chocolate is submerged and allow to sit for 3 minutes.
 Gently stir until smooth.
 Pour the mixture over the cake.
 Refrigerate for at least 10 minutes, but you can do this a day ahead.